On the Astrophysical Origin of Binary Black Hole Subpopulations: A Tale of Three Channels?: Astrophysical Interpretaion

 Despite these degeneracies in interpretation, one possibility consistent with our observed subpopulations merits further discussion.
 Theoretical simulations show that isolated binary evolution through stable mass transfer can give rise to the $10M_{\odot}$ peak~\citep{vanSon:2022myr}, support for mass ratios in the region $0.6\text{--}1.0$~\citep{vanSon:2020zbk, Olejak:2024qxr, Dorozsmai:2022wff, Broekgaarden:2022nst}, and a preference for slowly spinning components aligned to the orbits~(as exhibited by Subpopulation 1).
 A sharp peak near $10M_{\odot}$ has not been predicted through AGN disks in existing literature to the best of our knowledge.
 Similarly, while both triples and 1G+1G mergers in star clusters can be consistent with the spin and mass ratio properties of Subpopulation 2, simulations of dynamical assembly in globular clusters have demonstrated an overdensity consistent with the $35M_{\odot}$ feature~\citep{Bruel:2025sdq}, whereas such predictions are yet to be made for triples.
 Furthermore, the ratio of branching fractions between Subpopulations 3 and 2 is $0.15^{+0.41}_{-0.11}$, which is consistent with theoretical expectations for the relative abundance of hierarchical and 1G+1G mergers in globular clusters~\citep{Rodriguez:2019huv}.
 Note, however, that the shallower redshift evolution of Subpopulation 2 relative to 3 would then imply a cluster mass function that likely evolves with redshift~\citep{Farah:2026jlc, Ye:2024ypm, Mai:2025jmk}.

 To summarize, we find that the GWTC-4 BBH sample of detections comprises three distinct subpopulations with local merger rates of $11.3^{+5.3}_{-4.0}\text{Gpc}^{-3}\text{yr}^{-1}$, $2.2^{+1.8}_{-1.1}\text{Gpc}^{-3}\text{yr}^{-1}$, and $0.42^{+0.76}_{-0.32}\text{Gpc}^{-3}\text{yr}^{-1}$, that are likely consistent with specific formation channels.
 Our narrative interprets the mass-based transitions as emerging from the specific relative abundances of these three channels.
-Under this hypothesis, we interpret the common maximum mass of Subpopulations 1~(likely mergers from isolated binary evolution) and 2~(likely 1G+1G mergers in globular clusters) as the PISN cutoff and constrain the S factor of $^{12}\mathrm{C}(\alpha, \gamma)^{16}O$ at $300~\mathrm{kev}$~(Figure~\ref{fig:S2300}) to be in strong agreement with independent measurements~\citep{deBoer:2017ldl}.
+Under this hypothesis, we interpret the common maximum mass of Subpopulations 1~(likely mergers from isolated binary evolution) and 2~(likely 1G+1G mergers in globular clusters) as the PISN cutoff and constrain the S factor\footnote{The S-factor is the part of the cross-section for charged-particle nuclear reactions that is dependent on nuclear structure, independent of Coulomb repulsion.
+The $^{12}\mathrm{C}(\alpha, \gamma)^{16}O$ reaction rate in massive stellar interiors is an uncertain paramter in theoretical models for PISNe and maps directly to the maximum mass of 1G BHs.
+We use the theoretical fits of \cite{Farag:2022jcc}~(presented in their Table 2) to map our posterior on $m_{max(1or2)}$ to that of the S-factor of $^{12}\mathrm{C}(\alpha, \gamma)^{16}O$ at $300~\mathrm{kev}$, which is presented in Figure~\ref{fig:S2300}.} of $^{12}\mathrm{C}(\alpha, \gamma)^{16}O$ at $300~\mathrm{kev}$~(Figure~\ref{fig:S2300}) to be in strong agreement with independent measurements~\citep{deBoer:2017ldl}.
 With new data releases imminent by the LVK, and ongoing developments in detailed binary evolution modeling, robust conclusions on this hypothesis and more precise measurements of stellar-evolution uncertainties can be expected in the near future.